 Results: The election results will be announced during the Annual President's Hour.
 The person with a simple majority of votes will win the elected position

-Voting Privileges and Procedures: To be qualified to participate in the election process, a Member Church, Convention Co-Labors, and Convention Auxiliaries must have been registered during the previous Annual Session of the Convention with the approved Doorway Fees and have registered during the year of the elections.
-Registered Churches, Co-Labors, and Auxiliaries will receive two ballots only if two persons are listed as delegates on the registration form.
-PERSONAL REGISTRATION WILL NOT QUALIFY A PERSON TO PARTICIPATE IN THE ELECTION PROCESS.
+Voting Privileges and Procedures: To be qualified to participate in the election process, a Member Church, Member Association, Member Union, Convention Co-Laborers, or a Convention Department must have been registered during the previous Annual Session of the Convention with the approved Doorway Fees and have registered during the year of the election.
+Registered Churches, Associations, Co-Laborers, and Departments will receive two ballots, only if two persons are listed as delegates on the registration form.
+Registered Unions will receive one ballot for the person listed on the registration form.
+Delegates representing more than one entity (Member Church, Member Association, Member Union, Convention Co-Laborers, or a Convention Department) will only quality for one vote.
+Voting Delegates will be allowed only one vote.

 Each candidate shall have the right to select one person to serve as an advocate during the election.
 The Commission will orientate all advocates before the election.